topi314/LavaSrc/README.md

 var saavn = new SaavnAudioSourceManager();

 // to use Saavn with proxies (user & password are optional)
-// var proxyConfigs = List.of(new ProxyConfig(proxyProtocol, proxyHost, proxyPort, proxyUser, String proxyPassword))
+// var proxyConfigs = List.of(new ProxyConfig(protocol, host, port, user, String password))
 // var saavn = new SaavnAudioSourceManager(proxyConfigs, useLocalNetwork);

 playerManager.registerSourceManager(saavn);